openformal/sva_basics/testbench/docs/delay_operator_tb.md

 ```
 ## Delay range (##[m:n])
-A ##[m:n] means there is delay of m to n cycles in the preceding sequence
+A ##[m:n] means there is delay of m to n cycles between the preceding sequence
 and the subsquent sequence.
 ```sv
   req4_req5_gnt4_d3_6_gnt5: cover property (